hamelsmu/notes/docs/pandoc/filters.md

 - [panflute](http://scorreia.com/software/panflute/) - recommended
 - [pandocfilters](https://github.com/jgm/pandocfilters)

-The [tutorial](https://pandoc.org/filters.html) on pandoc filters can help you get setup.
+The [tutorial](https://pandoc.org/filters.html) on pandoc filters can help you get oriented to the general idea.
 If rolling your own filters, you probably want to use the JSON filters.
-Furthrmore you can understand the pandoc AST by using the `-t native` flag (an example is shown later).
+Furthermore you can understand the pandoc AST by using the `-t native` flag (examples of this are shown later).

 ## The minimal notebook